csmart/git_info/README.md

 ### Forcing a push

-Generally, if you are working on your own branch and have done a rebase from another branch, or amended a commit you're save to force push.
+Generally, if you are working on your own branch and have done a rebase from another branch, or amended a commit you're safe to force push.

 If you are working collaboratively, then you need to consider whether force pushing is correct - it may remove genuine changes other developers have